 Each egg will be directly injected with 1 sperm by a process called intracytoplasmic sperm injection (ICSI).
 Research has shown that ICSI is most successful method to fertilize thawed eggs.

 After the eggs are fertilized, they will be maintained in the laboratory incubators.
 Typically most eggs do not lead to healthy embryos, but most patients who freeze eggs before the age of 35 will have enough eggs to produce 2-4 healthy appearing embryos.

 Embryo transfer is a simple procedure that does not require anesthesia.
 An embryo is loaded into a transfer catheter that passes through the vagina and cervix, into the uterus.
-Your doctor may use an ultrasound as a guide in placing the embryo into the uterus.
-After the procedure you are free to go home.
+Your doctor may use an ultrasound as a guide to placing the embryo into the uterus.
+After the procedure, you are free to go home.

 PGT-A (also called CCS) is a screening technique that is used with IVF.
 It involves carefully removing a few cells from the embryo and analysing whether it has the correct number of chromosomes.
 A healthy embryo should have 23 pairs of chromosomes.

 What Are the Advantages of PGT-A?

 Selecting embryos that have been identified as normal with PGT-A can:

 - Minimize risks for chromosomal anomalies such as Down syndrome.

 - Allow chromosomally normal embryos to be frozen for future use.